Preface to Lyrical Ballads Summary

 • The Language of Common People

-Wordsworth advocates the language “truly used by men,” the kind that ordinary people employ in their daily conversations.
+Wordsworth advocates the language “truly used by men,” the kind that ordinary people employ in daily conversations.

 He believes that using simple and honest language is better than the flowery and complicated language that poets used during his time because it allows for a more genuine and relatable connection with the readers.